Gustavo Munúa: Coaching career

 In December 2016, Munúa was named manager of Ecuador's L.D.U.
 Quito.
 He was dismissed at the end of July, having won one of 20 league matches, but also reached the knockout stages of the Copa Sudamericana with victories over Defensor Sporting and Club Bolívar.

-On 7 November 2017, Munúa returned to his former club Deportivo as manager of their reserves in the Segunda División B. In his one season in the dugout, the club reached the play-offs where they lost on away goals to Extremadura UD after a 3–3 aggregate draw.
+On 7 November 2017, Munúa returned to his former club Deportivo as manager of their reserves in the Segunda División B. In his one season in the dugout, the club reached the play-offs where they lost on away goals to Extremadura after a 3–3 aggregate draw.

-Munúa joined fellow third division side FC Cartagena on 10 July 2018.
-He again took his team to the post-season, this time being eliminated 3–1 in the semi-finals by SD Ponferradina.
+Munúa joined fellow third division side Cartagena on 10 July 2018.
+He again took his team to the post-season, this time being eliminated 3–1 in the semi-finals by Ponferradina.

 On 22 December 2019, Munúa took advantage of a contract clause allowing him to leave for a top-flight or foreign team, and returned to Nacional for the upcoming season; he mentioned the necessity of being nearer his two teenage children.
-He was relieved of his job on 15 October 2020, after losing the Apertura final to C.A.
-Rentistas.
+He was relieved of his job on 15 October 2020, after losing the Apertura final to Rentistas.

 In October 2021, Munúa was hired at Unión de Santa Fe, ranked 14th in the Argentine Primera División.
 He led the team to the last 16 of the 2022 Copa Sudamericana, losing 4–1 on aggregate to his former team Nacional.
 On 4 April 2023, he was dismissed, with one win and four losses leaving the team second from bottom after nine games of the new season.